 ‘Tumlaren’ – Yes, available on the main deck level

-There are designated smoking areas on both vessels.
+There are no designated smoking areas on both vessels.

 Darwin Harbour Cruise’s vessels both contain licensed bars and kitchens, therefore BYO alcohol or food is not permitted on our scheduled cruises.
 We accept cash, Visa or MasterCard (Amex is unavailable)

 ‘Charles Darwin’ offers a cruise snack menu for our Sunset cruise passengers.

 ‘Tumlaren’ – When exclusively chartering the vessel, BYO food and/or beverages is permitted at a charge of $100.00, which includes a large esky, 3 x 12kg bags of ice, acrylic glassware and a water station.
 BYO catering must be ‘ready to eat’ for example cheese platters, sushi platters, chips and dips etc. No cooking facilities are available.

 Complimentary parking is available at Stokes Hill Wharf.
 We recommend getting down to the Wharf early to ensure you get a spot.

 Our cruises depart from DOCK 3, located at the very end of Stokes Hill Wharf, City Side.
 Our crew members will meet guests under the large white umbrellas and will commence boarding 20 minutes prior to the cruise departure time.